trinodb/trino/presto-docs/src/main/sphinx/connector/elasticsearch.rst

 Full Text Queries
 -----------------

-Presto SQL queries can be combined with Elasticsearch queries by providing the `full text query`_ as part of the table name, separated by a colon.
+Trino SQL queries can be combined with Elasticsearch queries by providing the `full text query`_ as part of the table name, separated by a colon.
 For example:

 .. code-block:: sql

-    SELECT * FROM "tweets: +presto SQL^2"
+    SELECT * FROM "tweets: +trino SQL^2"

 .. _full text query: https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-query-string-query.html#query-string-syntax